Today Is The Last Day To Save On The Forks Meal Planner (Save 50%) Get It Now

 For all other uses, first peel and cut the squash using the steps below.

-1. Choose a sharp chef’s knife.
+1. STEP 1 Choose a sharp chef’s knife.
 Carefully hold the squash lengthwise on a cutting board to stabilize it; then cut off the neck (the small end) of the butternut squash.

-2. Use a vegetable peeler to remove the skin in lengthwise strokes from both the neck and base.
+2. STEP 2 Stabilizing the neck and the base on their flat cut ends, use a vegetable peeler to remove the skin in lengthwise strokes from both pieces.

-3. Cut the neck end into rounds, the rounds into sticks, and the sticks into cubes.
+3. STEP 3 Cut the neck end into rounds, the rounds into sticks, and the sticks into cubes.

-4. Cut the base in half lengthwise and scoop out the seeds.
+4. STEP 4 Cut the base in half lengthwise and scoop out the seeds.
 Slice each side into half-moons and then into cubes.

 Quick Serving Ideas